reft-ai/reft.cpp/README.md

 ***

-# :arrow_down: Download and Run LLM/LM
+# Download and Run LLM/LM

 ***To run a LLM/LM on your on-premises or cloud GPUs, all you need is a Reft .exe or reft docker and weights file without PyTorch/Python or related environment.***